-Section 7.06.
-AUTOMOBILE SERVICE STATIONS AND PUBLIC GARAGES.
+Section 7.03.
+AUTOMOBILE SERVICE STATIONS

 No automobile service station existing on the effective date of this Ordinance shall be structurally altered so as to provide a lesser degree of conformity with the provisions of this section that existed on the effective date of this Ordinance.

-An automobile service station shall be located on a lot having a frontage along the principal street of not less than one hundred (100) feet, and having a minimum area of not less than fifteen thousand (15,000) square feet.
+An automobile service station shall be located on a lot having a frontage along the principal street of not less than one hundred (100) feet and having a minimum area of not less than fifteen thousand (15,000) square feet.

-An automobile service station building housing an office and/or facilities for servicing, greasing and/or washing motor vehicles shall be located not less than forty (40) feet from any street lot line, and not less than twenty-five (25) feet from any side or rear lot line adjoining a residentially zoned district.
+An automobile service station building housing an office and/or facilities for servicing, greasing, and/or washing motor vehicles shall be located not less than forty (40) feet from any street lot line, and not less than twenty-five (25) feet from any side or rear lot line adjoining a residentially zoned district.

 All driveways providing ingress to or egress from an automobile service station shall be not more than thirty (30) feet wide at the property line and shall adhere to county and state laws.

-All lubrication equipment, motor vehicle washing equipment, hydraulic hoists and pits shall be enclosed entirely within a building.
-All gasoline pumps shall be located not less than fifteen (15) feet from any lot line, and shall be arranged so that motor vehicles shall not be supplied with gasoline or serviced while parked upon or over-hanging any public sidewalk, street or right-of-way.
+All lubrication equipment, motor vehicle washing equipment, hydraulic hoists, and pits shall be enclosed entirely within a building.
+All gasoline pumps shall be located not less than fifteen (15) feet from any lot line and shall be arranged so that motor vehicles shall not be supplied with gasoline or serviced while parked upon or over-hanging any public sidewalk, street, or right-of-way.

-Where an automobile service station adjoins property located in any residential district, buffer wall of suitable material or planting strip shall be erected and maintained along the interior line.
+Where an automobile service station adjoins property located in any residential district, a buffer wall of suitable material or planting strip shall be erected and maintained along the interior line.
 This wall or planting strip shall be at least four (4) feet but not greater than six (6) feet in height.

 All exterior lighting, including illuminated signs, shall be erected and hooded or shielded so as to be deflected away from adjacent property.